 We will stay in this hotel the entire Berlin leg.
 Students are encouraged to understand its location as we travel about the city to become capable of small-group travel.
-It is conveniently positioned near the U7 and U2 lines.
+It is conveniently positioned near the Berlin Ostbahnhof Station, a major train station in the heart of Berlin.
 Breakfasts will be served daily.
-The menu includes: Coffee, tea, milk, juice, bread, toast, break rolls, fruits, jelly, cereals, cornflakes, yoghurt, curd cheese, cheese, cold cuts and hard-boiled eggs.